escobard/udemy-typescript/typescript-features/metadata/notes.md

 - can be used for super custom stuff
 - typescript will (optionally) provide type information as metadata
 - read and written using the reflect-metadata package
+- can create a small hidden object within a data ts object
+- is an additional object (with content) that can be attached to objects or object keys and act independently
+  - for example:
+    - colors:{ color: red }
+    - can define metadata {'some data'} to colors.color === red.
+    - can get metadata under colors.color === red